jakearchibald/idb/README.md

 ## `unwrap`

+Takes an enhanced IndexedDB object and returns the plain unmodified one.

 ```js
 const unwrapped = unwrap(wrapped);
 ```

-If for some reason you want to drop back into plain IndexedDB, give one of the enhanced objects to `unwrap` and you'll get the unmodified version back.
+This is useful if, for some reason, you want to drop back into plain IndexedDB.
 Promises will also be converted back into `IDBRequest` objects.

 ## `wrap`

+Takes an IDB object and returns a version enhanced by this library.

 ```js
 const wrapped = wrap(unwrapped);
 ```

-Use this to convert a plain IDB object to one enhanced by this library.
 This is useful if some third party code gives you an `IDBDatabase` object and you want it to have the features of this library.

 This doesn't work with `IDBCursor`, [due to missing primitives](https://github.com/w3c/IndexedDB/issues/255).
 Also, if you wrap an `IDBTransaction`, `tx.store` and `tx.objectStoreNames` won't work in Edge.
 To avoid these issues, wrap the `IDBDatabase` object, and use the wrapped object to create a new transaction.